ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 Legacy agents are still supported and will continue to be for a while.

-No end-of-life date has been set yet for customers using the latest major version of the legacy agents, but it will be announced on a minimal 18 months period guarantee.
+No end-of-life date has been set yet for customers using the latest major version of the legacy agents.

 To give more visibility to our developers' community, about agent usability and support in the future, you will find [on this page](https://docs.forestadmin.com/documentation/how-tos/releases-support) the important lifecycle dates per agent stack and versions.